genius101/MERN-Project3/project3.md

 - [ ]	After signup, Click on Build a Cluster and create a shared cluster which is free and ideal for our test environment

-- [ ]	Choose your cloud provider which is AWS in this instance and choose a region closest to you, in this case I choose us-east-1 and proceed to create the cluster
+- [ ]	Choose your cloud provider which is AWS in this instance and choose a region closest to you
+- [ ]	 In this case, I choose us-east-1
+- [ ]	 Proceed to create the cluster

 ![1 f iii](https://user-images.githubusercontent.com/10243139/117581227-b54a0280-b0f3-11eb-97b7-a57d4da886e8.jpg)